adjective (stuffier, stuffiest)

-- 1.1(Of a person’s nose) blocked up and making breathing difficult, typically as a result of illness.More example sentences
+- 1.1(Of a person’s nose) blocked up and making breathing difficult: inhaling vapour from a bowl of hot water may help to clear a stuffy noseMore example sentences

 - For a portable and convenient inhalant put 1 drop each of the same oils on a tissue or handkerchief and inhale them whenever needed to ease laboured breathing and a stuffy nose.

 - One should be on watch for any soreness in the throat, a stuffy nose or congested chest because they are the early symptoms of the onset of disease.